learn-co-curriculum/cs-maps-hashing-readme/README.md

 ## Hashing and mutation

 Strings are immutable and `SillyString` is also immutable because `innerString` is declared to be `final`.
-Once you create a `SillyString`, you can't make `innerString` refer to a different String, and you can change the String it refers to.
+Once you create a `SillyString`, you can't make `innerString` refer to a different String, and you can't change the String it refers to.
 Therefore, it will always have the same hash code.

 But let's see what happens with a mutable object.
 Here's a definition for `SillyArray`, which is identical to `SillyString`, except that it uses an array of characters instead of a String: